 STATE-LICENSED DISPENSARIES ALLOWED

 No, but retail providers may also engage in the sale of medial cannabis.

 - Wash.
 Rev. Code §§ 69.51A – 69.51A.901 (2007)

 - Wash.
 Rev. Code §§69.51A.010, 69.51A.040 (2007)

 Yes, designated provider is a person who has been designated in writing by a patient to serve as a designated provider.
 The caregiver must be 21 years of age or older.
 The provider must also possess either authorization from the qualifying patient’s health care professional or has been entered into an authorized database.
 The provider must only provide cannabis to the expressed patient.

 ESTIMATED NUMBER OF REGISTERED PATIENTS

-- Source: Washington State Department of Health
+- Source: Washington State Department of Health, as of April 2022

 - ** Washington’s patient registry is voluntary